President Abraham Lincoln’s Grave: A Visitor’s Guide

 Other President Abraham Lincoln historical places to visit

 There are many places to learn more about President Abraham Lincoln.
 His house in Springfield is preserved at the Lincoln Home National Historic Site.
 You can tour the home!
-The place where he first lived in Illinois can be visited at the Lincoln Trail Homestead State Park, a short drive east of Springfield.
+The place where he first lived in Illinois is located at the Lincoln Trail Homestead State Park, a short drive east of Springfield.

 The Lincoln Boyhood National Memorial is in southern Indiana.
 His birthplace is protected at the Abraham Lincoln Birthplace National Historical Park in Kentucky.